Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Aggregate Business Tendency Survey Data (and other qualitative surveys) to time series at various aggregation levels.
 Run aggregation of survey data in a speedy, re-traceable and a easily deployable way.
 Aggregation is substantially accelerated by use of data.table.
 This package intends to provide an interface that is less general and abstract than data.table but rather geared towards survey researchers.

-emdi — by Soeren Pannier, a year ago
+emdi — by Soeren Pannier, 7 months ago

 Estimating and Mapping Disaggregated Indicators